Alberto Quintero (footballer): International career

 Quintero was part of the Panama squad that participated in the 2007 FIFA U-20 World Cup in Canada.
 He made his full debut that same year, in a friendly against Guatemala.

 Quintero represented his country in 14 FIFA World Cup qualification matches, and was selected for the 2013 CONCACAF Gold Cup, helping the Canaleros to finish second in the United States.
 He was also picked for the following edition, scoring in the group stage opener against Haiti (1–1).

-In May 2018, Quintero was named in Panama's final 23-man squad for the upcoming edition of the FIFA World Cup in Russia.
+In May 2018, Quintero was named in Panama's final 23-man squad for the 2018 World Cup in Russia.
 On 6 June, however, he suffered a fractured foot in a friendly with Norway after a collision with Bjørn Johnsen, thus being ruled out of the tournament and replaced by Ricardo Ávila.

 On 5 September 2019, Quintero played his 100th match against Bermuda.
+The 38-year-old was selected for the 2026 World Cup, making his last appearance in the final group fixture, a 2–0 loss to England in East Rutherford, New Jersey that was also his first ever in the competition.